Army Aviation Corps (India): Organization

+The Army Aviation Corps has several squadrons.
 In addition, there are several Reconnaissance and Observation (R&O) flights that operate independently and are not attached to any squadrons.
+The full list can be accessed here – List of squadrons and flights.

+The Corps presently includes the following squadrons:

+In March 2021, a new Army Aviation Brigade with three squadrons was established at Missamari in Assam.
+The brigade is equipped with Dhruv, Rudra, Cheetah helicopters and Heron unmanned aerial vehicles.
+As of 2023, there are three Army Aviation Brigades, with one based in Leh, Missamari and Jodhpur each.
+On 1 June 2022, an attack squadron composed of HAL Prachand was raised.
+A total of seven squadrons of Prachand are planned with ten helicopters in each one.

+On 15 March 2024, an attack squadron was raised at Jodhpur, which will be equipped with Boeing AH-64 Apache.
+The first batch of three Apache will be inducted in May 2024 and the rest will be inducted by July 2024.
+As of August 2024, no Apaches were delivered to the Army.
+Citing delays due to supply chain issues, as of late September 2024, the first batch of three Apache helicopters are to delivered by December 2024 followed by the next 3 within another few months.
+The first batch of three helicopters finally arrived in India's Hindan Air Force Station on 22 July.
+The helicopters would equip the attack squadron in Jodhpur.

 Aircraft

 Plans

 In 2012, the army was evaluating helicopters from Kamov, Eurocopter and AgustaWestland for its light-helicopter contract for supplying troops stationed at high altitudes.
 The $750 million contract for the 197 helicopters intended to replace its 1970s Chetak and Cheetah helicopters for high-altitude surveillance and logistics.
 The successful bidder would provide 60 helicopters in operating condition; the remaining 137 aircraft would be produced by Hindustan Aeronautics Limited (HAL).
 The successful bidder was required to invest at least 30 percent of the contract in India.
 In December 2014, the Kamov Ka-226T was selected as a light utility helicopter to replace the Chetak and Cheetah while the HAL Light Utility Helicopter was developed.
 Kamov would build a production plant in India, and 197 helicopters would be purchased under the Make in India program.
 Of these 135 are earmarked for the Indian Army.
 However the deal was later dead by 2021.
 The Army was looking at the indigenous HAL Light Utility Helicopter and later placed order for it under limited series production.